Tftprodigy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-am_betty -: Thi script switches the current user to the user betty
+0-am_betty -: This script switches the current user to the user betty 1-Who_am_i -: This script that prints the effective username of the current user.